-Thus, it follows that some practical shape grammars are likely to be intractable.
+It follows then that some practical shape grammars are likely to be intractable.
 It is therefore important to know the factors that influence shape grammar tractability.
 In doing so, we would be in a position to manage and control the design of shape grammars to avoid these possible intractable situations.